jesusgn90/telegram-node/README.md

 # telegram-node

-Basic starter template to create a Telegram Bot using NodeJS (ECMAScript 6).
+Basic starter template to create a Telegram Bot using Node.js

 ## Contribution?